You’ve found the perfect space to call home. Now you need the right renters insurance to protect what’s inside.

-Under a standard Gulfstream renters policy, you'll get coverage for:
+Under a standard Gulfstream renters policy, you’ll get coverage for the following:

-- Personal property.
-Includes furnishings, clothing, jewelry, electronics, housewares such as pots, pans and dishes, free-standing appliances such as washers and dryers, medicines, health and beauty supplies, and much more.
+Personal property includes furnishings, clothing, jewelry, electronics, housewares (such as pots, pans and dishes), medicines, health and beauty supplies.

-- Liability.
-Includes coverage for your assets that may be at risk if you or a family member were accused of causing injury or damage to others or their property.
-Coverage is also available is someone is injured in your home.
+Liability protects your assets that may be at risk if you or a family member were accused of causing injury or damage to others or their property.
+Coverage is also available if someone is injured in your home.
 Liability insurance covers legal defense costs in these cases.

-- Loss of use of your property.
-Covers relocation costs and temporary living expenses, such as food and rent if your apartment is damaged and you cannot live there while damage is being repaired.
+Loss of use of your property covers relocation costs and temporary living expenses if your home is damaged and you can not live there while it’s being repaired.

 Additional coverages you may want to consider include:

-Adds coverage for valuable property at its appraised value.
-Valuables you may want to consider scheduling include jewelry, silver, fine arts, antiques, and coin collections.
+Broader protection for your valuable property such as jewelry, silver, fine arts, antiques, and coin collections.

 Adds coverage for expenses incurred from identity theft, such as attorney fees, the cost of notarizing affidavits and other costs associated with restoring your identity.

-Adds coverage for damage caused by water that backs up through sewers or drains or water that overflows from a sump.
+Adds coverage for damage caused by water that backs up through sewers or drains, or water that overflows from a sump pump.

-Adds specialized coverage a golf cart owner needs, like liability protection if someone is injured by your golf cart and physical damage protection if your golf cart is ever dented or scratched.
+Adds specialized coverage like physical damage protection, and liability protection if someone is injured by your golf cart.

 Not sure how much coverage you need?